Varien: 2019–present

-The Broadway World Music article also states, "Adored by critics and followed with a feverish, almost cult-like manner by fans, elusive US electronic producer Varien ... continues to push the boundaries of [her] chosen genres from [her] position within the shadows of American musical counter culture.
-[Hers] is a unique space, flexing across countless areas within music but continually refusing to compromise or dilute [her] work."
+The Broadway World Music article also states, "Adored by critics and followed with a feverish, almost cult-like manner by fans, elusive US electronic producer Varien ... continues to push the boundaries of his chosen genres from his position within the shadows of American musical counter culture.
+[His] is a unique space, flexing across countless areas within music but continually refusing to compromise or dilute his work."

 On December 23, 2019, Relentless Beats reviewed the album and stated it to be a complete masterpiece as well as one of their favorite albums of 2019.
 In the review they stated, "Overall, The Second Industrial Revolution truly blew me away.
 The transitions from grungy, distorted basses to soft, elegant melodies was effortless and the story lies in these musical parallels.
 On one hand, the world Varien created was dark and meaningless, yet on the other it was beautiful and full of life."
 And concluded, "Everything Varien touches seems to turn into gold, no matter the genre."

-In 2019, EDM.com described her as "Trent Reznor dark lord of this generation in electronic music".
+In 2019, EDM.com described him as "Trent Reznor dark lord of this generation in electronic music".
 As one of Varien's most prominent features, EDM.com states that Kaelar is "on the same playing field," as Nine Inch Nails frontman Trent Reznor.
 The articles states, "It's hard to place someone on the same wavelength as Reznor, but Kaelar's Varien moniker has achieved immense success and garnered an unprecedented vision for music, something Reznor accomplished just as flawlessly.
-Varien is now coming around and finding [herself] as musician and artist."
+Varien is now coming around and finding himself as musician and artist."